arian/arian.github.io/source/_posts/haskell-tree-traversal.md

 Today I was wondering what Breadth First traversal was.
 Of course I should know this and it's stupid I forgot.
-To make sure I wouldn't forget in the future I made a little exercise to improve my Haskell skills, and to make sure I wouldn't forget the Bread First algorithm anymore.
+To make sure I wouldn't forget in the future I made a little exercise to improve my Haskell skills, and to make sure I wouldn't forget the Breadth First algorithm anymore.

 <!-- more -->